 In search of free options for running periodic crawling jobs, I have come across a few options available in the market such as Zyte Scrapy Cloud where you can easily deploy, run and scale your web crawlers.

-However, if you intend to multiple spiders periodically, you would have to start paying.
+However, if you intend to run multiple spiders periodically, you would have to start paying.

-By the end of this article, you should be able to deploy your Scrapy project and schedule a periodic job to crawl data from your target site for free.
+By the end of this article, you should be able to deploy your Scrapy project and schedule a regular job to crawl data from your target site for free.